 Car accidents in parking lots can often leave people with injuries that are surprisingly severe.
 While some parking lot car accidents do happen at high speeds, these accidents usually occur when someone backs out into another car or when two cars crash at low speeds around a tight corner.
 Still, back injuries, whiplash, and other moderate injuries can still occur.
 If you were hit by a car while walking, you may have suffered even more serious injuries.

-For a free legal consultation on your parking lot car accident, call the Law Offices of Randolph Rice today.
+For a free legal consultation on your parking lot car accident, call the Rice, Murtha & Psoras today.
 Our Maryland parking lot car accident injury lawyers represent victims of car accidents and work to help them get compensation for their injuries and other expenses.
 For your free case consultation, call our attorneys today at (410) 694-7291.

 Injuries from Car Crashes in Parking Lots in Maryland